Security eBook: 2022 Leadership Vision

 Listen now: Prepare Your Organization for Zero Trust

 The landscape question

-Why it’s asked: Board members will come across threat reports, articles, blogs and regulatory pressure to understand risks.
+Why it’s asked: Board members encounter threat reports, articles, blogs and regulatory pressure to understand risks.
 They will always ask about what others are doing, especially peer organizations.
 They want to know what the “weather” looks like and how they compare to others.

-How to respond: Avoid guessing at the root cause of a security issue at a different company by saying, “I don’t want to speculate on the incident at Company XYZ until more information is available, but I’ll be happy to follow up with you when I know more.”
-Consider discussing a series of broader security responses such as identifying a similar weakness and how it’s being fixed or updating business continuity plans.
+How to respond: Avoid guessing the root cause of a security issue at a different company by saying, “I don’t want to speculate on the incident at Company X until more information is available, but I’ll be happy to follow up with you when I know more.”
+Consider discussing a series of broader security responses such as identifying a similar weakness and how you are updating business continuity plans.

 The risk question

 What it sounds like: Do we know what our risks are?
 What keeps you up at night?